51Degrees/specifications/device-detection-specification/part3/pipeline-elements/hardware-profile-lookup-cloud.md

 then takes the details of the subset of those Properties that are relevant to it.

+Be aware that this engine also has sub-properties under the top level property that MUST also be catered for.

 ## Element Data

 | **Name**                   | **Type**                              | **Description**                                                                                                                           |